diiStephen/RedBlackTree/README.md

 along with the rest of the source.
 The makefile included at the moment can be used to build the test-engine program.

+**NOTE**: The functions described here are "public" in the sense that they are meant for external use.
+The library includes many "private" support functions that are not meant to be invoked by the user.
+They are mostly called during re-balancing procedures after insertions and deletions.
+Using them outside of their correct context will violate the integrity of the data structure.
+Consider yourself warned.

 ## Initialization and Destruction

 A new RBT is intialized with the `init_rbtree` function.
 For example,